Identity Theft Lawyer

 The Identity Theft Penalty Enhancement Act

 If you are accused of fraudulently obtaining the personal identifying information and using or attempting to use that information, you will likely face federal criminal charges.
 Under the Identity Theft Penalty Enhancement Act, certain actions are designated as aggravated identity theft and are subject to mandatory minimum prison sentences.
 Identity theft and the possession of another’s personal identifying information are crimes in and of themselves.
 This means that a sentence for identity theft is in addition to any penalties accrued from committing an associated crime.
 For example, if one misappropriates another’s identity and uses that information to commit mail fraud, he or she may be convicted of both identity theft and mail fraud and receive separate penalties for each crime.
-The attorneys of David Stander Attorney at Law can help you understand the charges that are being levied against you.
+Ms. Patel and the team of white collar defense attorneys at our firm can help you understand the charges that are being levied against you.
 They can explore every angle of your case to build the strongest possible defense against federal criminal charges, working tirelessly to bring your case to its optimum resolution.

 Immediate and Future Penalties